 Building your Mobile App with MobiLoud Canvas

-With your BuddyPress website built, you can now focus on converting that website into a mobile app.
+With your BuddyPress website built, you can now focus on converting that website into a mobile app for your community members to use and engage with.
 There are a few options website owners and web developers have in terms of how to do this.

 - Code the mobile app from-scratch, using your WordPress site as inspiration.